pfragkiad/ParserTests/README.md

 - Full control of unary and binary operators via configuration files  (typically `appsettings.json`).
 - Support for custom data types and/or combination of custom data types with standard data types (such as `int`, `double`).
 - Support for custom functions with arbitrary number of arguments.
 Each argument may be a custom type.

-*The library is frequently updated, so please check again for a newer version and the most recent README after a while 😃.*

 The library is built with modern tools:
 - .NET 6.0